Manju Maharjan, Yuvash Vaidya, Prakash Khadgi, and Sheetal Vaidya

 In spite of the commercialization of the bamboo craft, however, traditional weaving skills have become increasingly limited to the older generation.
 At present, younger Pahari craftsmen have lost many of the techniques their forefathers practiced to create beautiful artifacts.
 Some of the older craftsmen do seek to pass on their traditional skills.
 One such person is Aarsingh Pahari, 66, who is happy to teach his son whatever he has learned from his own father.
 In turn, his 33-year-old son Santosh is pleased to take up the family profession.

 The traditional method involves handling a few simple tools to create a number of extremely useful objects from bamboo.
 These tools are chupi, a sharp knife, tasha, a wedge, and suiro, a huge needle.
 The traditional knife cuts and slices the bamboo into pieces that give life to a variety of products.
 There is a cultural taboo according to which cutting a very young bamboo shoot is a capital sin that would bring bad luck to the whole village.
 This belief has contributed to the healthy growth and conservation of bamboo groves, which occur naturally in the surrounding forest.

 There is a cultural taboo according to which cutting a very young bamboo shoot is a capital sin that would bring bad luck to the whole village.
-This belief has contributed to the healthy growth and conservation of bamboo groves.

 After the devastating earthquake of 2015 in Nepal, it became popular to build earthquake-resistant bamboo cottages to replace crumbled masonry buildings.
 According to 30-year-old villager Surendra Nagarkoti, many young members of the community have since taken up cottage construction as their profession.
 He thinks that they would benefit from using a machine to slice bamboo, which will make their work go faster.
 This new application of the bamboo business helps sustain the traditional bamboo craft.